 So—what they said.
 Incorporating AI into your SaaS product enables your app to refine and automate CX processes; we’re talking marketing campaigns, upsells, customer service, training, and onboarding.

 For example, using AI in customer service could allow your CS department to take on 30-40% more tickets.
 And when you factor in that 42% of customers show more interest in purchasing after a positive CS experience—there really does appear to be something to that.

 Successful SaaS App Features: Compatibility with Legacy Systems

 Last one—and it’s a bit of a doozy.
 You’re going to encounter many different legacy systems as you serve different types of clients.

-This is complex because you’ll often serve the needs of numerous departments within many different kinds of companies.
+An this is complex because you’ll often serve the needs of numerous departments within many different kinds of companies.
 But, compatibility with legacy systems is a must.

 Well, this was a lot.
 We know.
 So, it could be beneficial to consult product strategy experts who’ll help you put the theory to the rubber.